openstack-archive/docs-specs/specs/queens/retention-policy.rst

   especially when it is no longer maintained.
 These markers need to be built outside of the documentation itself so they can be updated independently, without patching the docs or adding steps to the stable branch EOL process.
-The plan discussed at the PTG was based on SVG files built from the openstack-manuals repository and included into published pages by the ``openstackdocstheme``.
+The plan discussed at the Queens PTG was based on SVG files built from the openstack-manuals repository and included into published pages by the ``openstackdocstheme``.
 More details need to be worked out, and that work will involve its own spec to follow this one.